-Real time Benchmarking is what gamers love to see as it gives a specific result for a particular game.
+Real-time Benchmarking is what gamers love to see as it gives a specific result for a particular game.
 This is because it may be possible that your graphics card may be running some games super smooth and some may be suffering serious FPS drops.
-It can also help you to make the required changes or take appropriate steps if the game you are pllaying is seriously lagging.
-It must be noted that in this real world benchmarking all other major computer components (Processor, RAM, Hard disk) does come into play besides graphics card.
-So you may take them in account also because it could be possible that you have a powerful graphics card but the performance in games is bottlenecked by CPU and RAM.
+It can also help you to make the required changes or take appropriate steps if the game you are playing is seriously lagging.
+It must be noted that in this real-world benchmarking all other major computer components (Processor, RAM, Hard disk) does come into play besides the graphics card.
+So you may take them into account also because it could be possible that you have a powerful graphics card but the performance in games is bottlenecked by CPU and RAM.

 Best Synthetic Benchmarking Tools for GPU

 Here are the best Synthetic Benchmarking tools for Graphics Cards.
 These below mentioned graphics card benchmarking softwares supports both Nvidia and AMD based graphics cards.

 3DMark is one of the most widely used and popular graphics card benchmarking tools.
 It is the preferred benchmarking tool for gamers and overclockers.
 It is a product of FutureMark which is a software company that makes various benchmarking tools for both home and business users.

 There are three types of 3DMark versions available for download which are being mentioned below.

 3DMark – The version of the 3DMark that includes Time Spy (DirectX 12 Test), Fire Strike, Sky Diver, Cloud Gate, and Ice Storm tests.